The uses and abuses of hypnosis

 The ease with which this can be done has been demonstrated countless times, particularly through the pioneering work of psychologist Elizabeth Loftus.
 In the 1980s and 1990s, whole families were pulled apart as a result of supposed memories of parental sexual abuse being ‘uncovered’ in therapy.
 The European Therapy Studies Institute, the predecessor for Human Givens College, put on the first major seminar to alert clinicians to false memory syndrome.
 In one case, a young woman recalled in therapy that she had been repeatedly raped by a group of Satanists that included members of her family and others in the local community.
 But it emerged later that she had been confabulating, along with her therapists.
 So therapists need to be vigilant not to make emotionally arousing suggestions, even in the form of questions (such as about the possibility of childhood neglect or abuse or that a partner might be having an affair), which a client may then dwell on and consequently dream about, then recall the dream and give credence to it, without due evidence.

-which can lead vulnerable people into psychotic breakdowns.
-This is the stock in trade of the stage hypnotist, of course.
+This can lead vulnerable people to have psychotic breakdowns.
+Inducing hallucinations is the stock in trade of the stage hypnotist, of course.
 It’s dangerous because a person in a psychotic state is unable to distinguish between the dream state and waking reality in the way that we normally do.

 Conditioning

 Anyone who thinks hypnosis is harmless might do well to remember that Hitler studied it after being cured by a hypnotist of the hysterical blindness that he suffered at the end of the First World War.
-His personality changed at that point as the result of a strong suggestion given in trance by a psychologist who told him that he was special and that he had great personal powers and that, with these great powers, he could cure himself of the blindness.
-This acted as a post hypnotic suggestion and Hitler went on to induce receptive trance states in vast crowds at rallies, bombarding them with emotionally arousing nominalisations.
+His personality changed as a result of a strong suggestion given in trance by a psychologist who told him that he was special and that he had great personal powers and that, with these great powers, he could cure himself of the blindness.
+This acted as a post hypnotic suggestion and Hitler went on to induce receptive trance states in vast crowds at rallies, bombarding them with emotionally arousing abstract words without concrete meaning.
 He even adopted a stylised form of arm levitation as the Nazi salute.

 Unwanted telepathy